rflamary/notes/git.md

 #### Set url origin

-This can be usefull for automatic ssh commit.
+This can be usefull for ssh commit with no password.

 For this repository: